 I ordered a bacon cheeseburger, which looked surprisingly good for something that was cooked on a moving train.

-The train passed the Byers Canyon Rifle Range, and for a brief moment I was hoping there wasn’t a moron aiming his gun the wrong direction.
+The train passed the Byers Canyon Rifle Range, and I found myself hoping that the guns were not pointed in the wrong direction.

 The train eventually emerged from the Rockies onto the Great Plains as we approach Denver.